-- a) As for Land, it has been adjusted by a method using coefficients that comprise changes in the purchasing power of currency to conform a fair value at December 31, 2022. - b) The fair values of Facilities, Machinery and Buildings were calculated by means of the discounted cash flows (See Note 6.f).
+- a) As for Land and Buildings, they have been adjusted by a method using coefficients that comprise changes in the purchasing power of the currency to conform a fair value at December 31, 2022. - b) The fair values of "Facilities" and "Machinery" were calculated by means of the discounted cash flows (See Note 6.e).